Alexandria Transit Vision Plan

 - Final ATV Plan network recommendations.
 While no specific horizon year is identified, the ATV Plan will be designed so that it could realistically be implemented within the next 10-20 years.
 The ATV Plan also will include near-term recommendations that could be implemented during the next 2-3 years

-The ATV Plan began in spring 2018, and is anticipated to be completed by summer 2019.
-The implementation of any recommended changes would likely begin in late 2019 or early 2020.
-See the project schedule below.
+The ATV Plan began in spring 2018, and was completed in December 2019.
+The implementation of any recommended changes would likely begin in mid to late 2021.